Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_vipa_multinode_zos.md

 title: "Customize the VIPA and execute commands"
 linkTitle: "Customize the VIPA and execute commands"
 weight: 190
---- This sections describes how to customize the LPAR (hosts) for your multi- node setup.
-It is based on an example implementation of an Active/Active High Availability multi- host configuration use case.
-For a mono host, multi- node installation, you only customize one LPAR (host).
+---This sections describes how to customize the LPAR (hosts) for your multi-node setup.
+It is based on an example implementation of an Active/Active High Availability multi-host configuration use case.
+For a mono host, multi-node installation, you only customize one LPAR (host).

 After you complete the customization and configuration checks, execute the program commands.